Mung bean sprouts come from the green mung bean variety commonly used in Indian cuisine to create different types of "moong dal."

 The green mung bean sprout has considerably more protein content than the white bean sprout as the protein-containing bean is still present.

-The Vigna radiata mung species is believed to be native to India and is now domestically cultivated extensively throughout China, India and parts of Southeast Asia.
+The Vigna radiata legume species is believed to be native to India and is now domestically cultivated extensively throughout China, India and parts of Southeast Asia.

 Mung beans have been used in Indian cuisine for centuries and are a

-common Ayurvedic ingredient utilized to make kichari, a spiced cleansing
+common Ayurvedic ingredient utilized to make kitchari, a spiced cleansing

-food often consumed for a number of days to promote healing or as part
+food often consumed exclusively for a number of days in a row to promote healing or as part

-Most types of moong dal are made with split and skinned mung beans, but the whole green mung beans are occasionally used in some dal recipes, like punjabi sabut.
-According to our research, sprouted mung beans are used to make moong dal in regions of north and west India.
+Most types of moong dal are made with split or skinned mung beans, which will turn a yellow color.
+However, the whole green mung beans are occasionally used in some dal recipes, like punjabi sabut.
+According to our research, sprouted mung beans are cooked and used to make moong dal and other traditional Indian dishes in regions of north and west India.

-Mung beans are also extensively used in China, Vietnam, Philippines, Taiwan, Korea and Indonesia to make various cultural recipes as well as desserts.
+Mung bean flours, whole beans and split varieties are also extensively used in China, Vietnam, Philippines, Taiwan, Korea and Indonesia to make various cultural recipes as well as desserts.

 Mung bean sprouts are sprouted in much the same way you would initially jar sprout other types of sprouts like broccoli, alfalfa, fenugreek and onion, or when preparing microgreens like sunflower or purslane before they are placed on a tray or growing medium.